Lrebaud/robi/README.md

 ### Control for confounders

-If confounders are presents in the dataset, they can be listed in the `confounders` parameter.
+If confounders are present in the dataset, they can be listed in the `confounders` parameter.
 ROBI will discard any candidate that is sensitive to these confounders, making sure that any selected biomarker is relevant and worth studying further.
 ```python